Uptight (Everything's Alright): Other notable versions

 A note-for-note re-recording of Wonder's version was used as the backing track for Bill Cosby's 1967 musical comedy single, "Little Ole Man (Uptight, Everything's Alright)", which was a US number 4 hit.
 Bill Cosby is not related to the song's co-writer Henry Cosby.

 In 1994, British reggae singer C. J. Lewis released a cover version under the title "Everything Is Alright (Uptight)".
 His version reached number 10 on the UK Singles Chart, becoming his second and final UK top-10 hit.
 It also entered the top 20 in Ireland, the Netherlands, and New Zealand.

+In 1995, British rock band Oasis recorded a song titled "Step Out" which interpolated "Uptight", intended for inclusion on their second album (What's the Story) Morning Glory?.
+The song was omitted and replaced with excerpts from "The Swamp Song" due to the interpolation and would go unreleased for another year before showing up as a B-side to "Don't Look Back in Anger".

+In 1997, American rock band Green Day would also release a song called "Uptight" on their album Nimrod.
+Fans have noted similarities to the Wonder song, though the band has not confirmed they were directly inspired by it.